francesctr4/SplitScreen/index.md

 ### We can’t create multiple viewports.

 At least, we can't create multiple elements directly, by simply declaring them.
-We have to take into account that SDL only supports 1 renderer, and multiple cameras and viewports can be supported, but only if we code them carefully
+We have to take into account that SDL only supports 1 renderer, and multiple cameras and viewports can be supported, but only if we code them with classes and several reusable functions.

 ## Then, how can we program a Split Screen in SDL2?